 Licences are generally granted for a term of up to six months, although they can be longer.
 They are also fairly flexible agreements in that the Licensee can terminate the Licence on giving short notice, and vice versa (typically 28 days’ notice).
 This is in contrast to a Lease which often runs for a period of years and will contain many restrictions, obligations and impose certain requirements on the tenant which they will need to comply with.

 A Lease cannot generally be terminated and the tenants’ obligations will continue for the duration of the term, unless they assign the Lease, or have agreed an option to terminate with the landlord before commencement.

 Licences are far simpler arrangements to Leases and often less expensive to draft.

 A Tenancy-at-will is a very flexible type of agreement only suitable in very certain circumstances.
 They are similar to Licences and generally only granted for very short term arrangements.
 The main feature of a Tenancy-at-will is that they can be terminated at a moment’s notice, usually by either party.
 Whilst not suitable for long-term business arrangements, they can useful where a tenant needs to gain immediate access to a property (perhaps during the period between exchange and completion) or where the landlord requires a very short term arrangement to keep rental income flowing in, but, at the same time, wishes to maintain a high degree of flexibility if it is considering other options (i.e. development).

 Hart Reade Solicitors are a full-service law firm with offices in Eastbourne, Hailsham, Polegate and Meads.
-We hold both a Lexcel and Conveyancing Quality Accreditations from the Law Society of England and Wales, as well as being an ALEP member.
+We hold both a Lexcel and Conveyancing Quality Accreditations from the Law Society of England and Wales.

 To make an appointment with one of our specialist Commercial Property lawyers please phone our office on 01323 727 321, or alternatively please fill out the contact form below: